 •Fees for IODA events are determined by the organizing authority.
 They include registration, accommodations, food, shuttle services, charter Optis, and charter ribs for the duration of the Official event.

-•Coach expenses include registration, travel expenses including flights, coaching fees, possible sim card, and team uniform.
+•Coach expenses include registration, accommodations, travel expenses including flights, coaching fees, possible sim card, and team uniform.

 • Added expenses include a percentage of the Team Leader and Chaperone’s registration fees paid by the team, anywhere from 50% to 100%, as agreed to by the team.
 The confirmed percentage will be split amongst the team.
 Also included in Added expenses are team uniforms, laundry, coach boat gas, extra food and water and possibly items such as sunbrella, cooler, sunscreen, cash deposits, potential car rental, taxi and or uber expenses for Chaperones and Team Leaders, team dinners, and first aid needs.

 • Team Canada will arrive at the event ahead of the official start date in order to train ahead of the event.
 This date will be pre-determined by the Team in conjunction with the Team Leader and Coach.
 Early arrival expenses will be incurred and are in addition to the Official event fees and the Added expenses.
 These expenses will include accommodation, food, shuttle services, deposits, charters, and gas for early arrival days.